kintrix007/play-next/features.md

   - default value: `^(?:[^\d]*\d+){0}[^\d]*0*(?P<ep>\d+).*\.(?P<ext>[\w\d]+)$`
 - target_dir: `AbsoluteFilePath`
 - source_dir: `AbsoluteFilePath`
+  - Ignore all subdirectories that start with a `.`
 - default_episode_dir: `UnresolvedFilePath`
   - Looks at `default_episode_dir`, `.`, and their subdirectories for a directory matching the title of the series, and takes the episodes from there